Jorge González Camarena: Career

-His second mural was a pair of oil and wax panels on stone for the Guardiola Building in 1941 called La vida, la mujer y el hombre (Live, woman and man), commissioned by friend and colleague Carlos Obregón Santacilia.
+His second mural was a pair of oil and wax panels on stone for the Guardiola Building in 1941 called La vida, la mujer y el hombre ("Life, Woman and Man"), commissioned by friend and colleague Carlos Obregón Santacilia.
 The work was controversial because the images of the man and woman were nudes, considered immoral by the bankers that sponsored the work.
 As a response, González Camarena founded the first Mexican Nudist Society to promote the use of nudes in artwork.
 The work remained on the building until 1957, when the earthquake of that year caused damage to the piece, and instead of being rescued, it was demolished.
 In response, muralists from Mexico and other countries founded the Commission of Mural Painting of INBA to protect murals and other art under censorship threat.
 INBA also proposed that González Camarena replace the work with a mural at the Palacio de Bellas Artes.
 This resulted in a mural called Liberación de la humanidad, finished in 1963.

 Other of González Camarena's early murals include Águila en Vuelo for the Banco de México building in Veracruz and the La Purísma Church.

 In 1950 and 1951 he created murals and sculptures for the Instituto Mexicano de Seguro Social building on Paseo de la Reforma in Mexico City.
 The mural is done in vinylite, and is accompanied by two groups of sculptures called El Trabajo and Maternidad.
 He worked on this project with architect Obregón Santacila, with whom he also founded a movement called Artistic Integration, with the aim of strengthening ties between builders and artists on architectural projects.